 Check out these cool little hand held copters from 1 Bit Squared that offer GPS-programmed autonomous flight in a tiny little package.
 Equipped with a nano-cam, maybe these could provide a great super-portable tool for rapid site mapping.…Continue

 After seeing Thorsten's post I was quite jealous about the flight times he was getting, so I was really excited when we got in a 53 minute flight yesterday with a new modified copter design here in Panama.…Continue

 a year ago I posted about the maiden flight of Stephen's concept design for a long endurance hexa.
 It was fun building it and it was a reliable system with flight times of up to 35 min.

 Over time, Ecosynth has established several web resources related to its mission of developing tools to measure vegetation in three-dimensions.
-With today's advent of the EcosynthData data-sharing site, now may be a good time to inventory Ecosynth's currently available web resources that people may…Continue
+With today's advent of the EcosynthData data-sharing site, now may be a good time to inventory Ecosynth's currently available web resources that people may want to explore.

 I read about the new FlirOne personal Thermal infrared (IR) imager / iPhone attachment in the SkyMall magazine (I know!) on a recent flight and had to check it out.
 This little gizmo attaches to an iPhone and sends a Thermal IR signal to the camera so that a user can image heat and temperature differences.…Continue

 Added by Jonathan Dandois on August 23, 2014 at 9:57am — No Comments